I'm A Grown Woman Who Sits Like A Child. I Bet You Do, Too

 Another factor could lie in the issue of taking up space and who feels comfortable doing so.
 I mean this both in the ideological and literal sense of taking up space in a room.

-Eilidh, 29, says she sits on her legs most on sofas and attributes this to her 5 foot 3 inches height (which, she adds, is roughly the average woman’s height).
+Eilidh, 29, says she sits on her legs most on sofas and attributes this to her 160cm (which, she adds, is roughly the average woman’s height).
 "Sofas are often so deep that if I sit with my back against the cushions, my feet don't touch the ground and awkwardly dangle, which feels gross," she explains.
 Kate also cites this as her experience: "On most chairs, seats and sofas my feet dangle to the floor.
 It really makes me angry and it makes me feel ungrounded and vulnerable."

 A leg sit is a way to make a space that doesn’t fit you properly work.
 For people on the shorter side, a folded position has the extra benefit of adding some height and bringing you to someone’s eyeline.
 On the other hand, Barnaby and Jo, 29, are both over 6 foot and also contort their bodies to make seats more comfortable.
 As Jo puts it: "I’m 6 foot and girthy so many seats don’t allow the space for it — usually when the chair is not supportive I feel more supported by my body when I sit on my feet or legs."